marciobbj/scanner/README.md

 ### Scan Flow

-We have got 3 main flows, represented by `MainPageData`, `ContactInfoData`, `ProfilePageData`, they are located at `application/entities/upwork/page_scans.py`, this objects are formed by fields and another Objects, which are located at `application/entities/upwork/profile.py`.
-Each completed scan adds a key in the user dict from the Scanner, at the end of its execution the data collected from each page will be grouped up, to construct the `FullScanProfile` which represents the final payload that will be saved.
+We have got 3 main flows, represented by `MainPageData`, `ContactInfoData`, `ProfilePageData`, they are located at `application/entities/upwork/page_scans.py`, these objects are formed by fields and another objects, which are located at `application/entities/upwork/profile.py`.
+Each completed scan adds a key/value data pair in the Scanner, at the end of the flow execution the data collected from each page will be grouped up, to construct the `FullScanProfile` which represents the final payload that will be saved.

 ### Ways to run the Scanner